Drew Carey's Improv-A-Ganza: Cast

 In addition to hosting the show, Carey also serves as one of the main performers.
 Other members of the cast include Heather Anne Campbell, Jeff Davis, Chip Esten, Kathy Kinney, Jonathan Mangum, Sean Masterson, Colin Mochrie, Greg Proops, Brad Sherwood, Ryan Stiles, and series musician Bob Derkach.
 Guest performers include Wayne Brady, Charlie Sheen, Steve Kamer, series announcer Rich Fields, and The Price Is Right models Rachel Reynolds, Manuela Arbeláez, Gwendolyn Osborne.

 Production

 The series, its cast members, and its premiere date were announced on January 10, 2011.
 On February 16, 2011, GSN announced that the show would premiere alongside Love Triangle.
 The show premiered on April 11, 2011, at 8:00 p.m.
 EDT.

 On August 25, 2011, Carey announced through Twitter that the show was effectively canceled as GSN would not be ordering any more episodes of Improv-A-Ganza.
 From November 16, 2012 to January 4, 2013, reruns of the show aired on GSN.
 The two-hour time slot allowed GSN to air the entire 40 episodes in a 10-week stretch.
 Laff acquired the rights to the show in 2015, airing it on Saturday nights.
-The series has never been released on DVD or Blu-ray, nor has it been made available through online streaming services.
+The series has never been released on DVD or Blu-ray, although as of June 2023 it's available to stream on TubiTV.